 Emergency Situations that may provide jurisdiction for Texas courts

-If a child is physically in Texas and has been abandoned by a parent here, a court in Texas will have temporary emergency jurisdiction in order to create orders that are intended to protect the best interests of the child in question.
+If a child is physically in Texas and has been abandoned by a parent here, a court in Texas will have temporary emergency jurisdiction to create orders that are intended to protect the best interests of the child in question.

 The Law Office of Bryan Fagan, PLLC- Strong Advocates for Texas Families

-The bottom line is that if no other state has issued orders on a child and if Texas is the most convenient location to have a jurisdiction on the custody matter, then a custody case will most likely be held in Texas.
+The bottom line is that if no other state has issued orders on a child and if Texas is the most convenient location to have jurisdiction on the custody matter, then a custody case will most likely be held in Texas.

 If you have questions on this area of the law and how it can affect your family, please contact the Law Office of Bryan Fagan, PLLC to set up a free of charge consultation with one of our family law attorneys.
 Don’t allow yourself to make a mistake that may result in your losing time with your child.
 A call to the Law Office of Bryan Fagan can help you decide how to best proceed to protect your rights as a parent.